-- Community Health Access - Health Facilities Program
+- Community Health Access

+- Community Health Resources

+- Disease Control & Prevention

+- Facilities & Licensing

 - Local Public Health Program

 - Preparedness

-- Radiation and Right to Know
+- Radiation & Right to Know

 - Trauma

-Bureau of Disease Control and Prevention
+Disease Control and Prevention

-The Bureau of Disease Control and Prevention is working to improve the quality and longevity of life for the citizens of Kansas by reducing the incidence of death and disability from infectious diseases.
-The Bureau of Disease Control and Prevention work in collaboration with local health departments and other healthcare providers to intervene in the spread of infectious diseases.
-We are Kansans helping Kansans prevent disease that can cause disability and death, like: TB, vaccine-preventable disease, and sexually transmitted infections (including HIV)
+The Bureau of Disease Control and Prevention works in collaboration with local health departments and other healthcare providers to intervene in the spread of infectious diseases.
+We are Kansans helping Kansans prevent disease that can cause disability and death, like Tuberculosis (TB), vaccine-preventable diseases, and sexually transmitted infections including HIV.
 This bureau includes:

 - Immunizations

-- STI/HIV Section
+- Influenza Information

+- STI/HIV/Hep C Program

-- The Kansas Tuberculosis Control Program
+- Tuberculosis (TB) Program

+- 340B Program

-Bureau of Epidemiology and Public Health Informatics (BEPHI)
+Epidemiology and Public Health Informatics

-The Bureau of Epidemiology and Public Health Informatics (BEPHI) is responsible for collecting, analyzing, and interpreting data that provide information on a variety of conditions of public health importance and on the health status of the population.
+The Bureau of Epidemiology and Public Health Informatics is responsible for collecting, analyzing, and interpreting data that provide information on a variety of conditions of public health importance and on the health status of the population.
 This bureau includes:

-- Public Health Informatics

-- Infectious Disease Epidemiology and Response
+- Infectious Disease Epidemiology & Response

-- Infectious Disease Surveillance

-- Kansas Office of Vital Statistics
+- Office of Vital Statistics

+- Environmental Health Surveillance & Reporting

+- Childhood Lead Poisoning Prevention Program

-- Environmental Public Health Tracking Program
+- Public Health Statistics